LispCookbook/cl-cookbook/lispworks.md

 And, of course, a built-in IDE.

-LispWorks was used in diverse areas in the industry.
+LispWorks is used in diverse areas of the industry.
 They maintain [a list of success stories](http://www.lispworks.com/success-stories/index.html).

 ### Free edition limitations